mautic/.github/README.md

 Mautic Partners are organizations that actively support and contribute to the project — both financially and practically.

-Partners gain visibility in the Members and Partners directory, access to exclusive collaboration opportunities, and recognition across Mautic events and platforms.
+Partners gain visibility in the [Members & Partners](https://www.mautic.org/members-partners) page, access to exclusive collaboration opportunities, and recognition across Mautic events and platforms.

 To become a Partner, your organization must be a **corporate member (Community Tier or above)** and show **at least three months of consistent contribution** to Mautic.